AlisonSalerno/twitter_sentiment_analysis/README.md

 ## EDA - Word Frequencies:

 Our inital EDA focused on visualizing word frequency for each sentiment class and analyzing the most frequent words of each.
-Clear differences in vocabulary was observed:
+Clear differences in vocabulary were observed:
 Positive - Clean, Support, Need
 Negative - Waste, Danger
 Neutral - Research/ informational topics such as different types of renewable energy.